-Notable achievements in line with the strategic plan during the 2019/2020 academic year include:
+Notable achievements in line with the strategic plan during the 2020/2021 academic year include:

-- 93% satisfaction for postgraduate study from the Postgraduate Taught Experience survey (PTES) has placed Ravensbourne in 2nd place for overall satisfaction. - Ravensbourne University London continues to enjoy strong employability figures, with 90% of students in employment or further study following graduation.
-These results from the national Graduate Outcomes Survey demonstrate that Ravensbourne students are highly employable and sought after. - High profile partnerships continue to grow, with well-known brands such as the BBC, Amazon, Royal Shakespeare Company, Sky Creative, Ford, The Tate Modern, Givenchy, Working Title Films, Barclays, Marks & Spencer and Burberry, with our students being awarded placements at many of these and others. - Ravensbourne once again hosted MozFest in October 2019, the world's leading festival for the open internet movement. - Our students have won or been nominated for a wide range of awards from Young Designers Pro Carton, Yellow D&AD New Blood, Starpack, Royal Television Society Student Awards and many others. - With a digital focus driving our promotional activity, we have invested and developed new engagement platforms to showcase the outputs of our students.
-From a new content driven website, virtual open days, online conversion events, an online degree show and doubling our social media followers and engagement.
+- 93% satisfaction for postgraduate study from the Postgraduate Taught Experience survey 2020. - Ravensbourne University London continues to enjoy strong employability figures, with 84% of students in employment or further study following graduation.
+These results from the national Graduate Outcomes Survey demonstrate that Ravensbourne students are highly employable and sought after. - The opening of The Institute for Creativity and Technology, Ravensbourne's outward-facing business and research-focused, postgraduate-level, industry-standard hub.
+Our brand-new building occupies a space like no other for creative thinking, researching, imagining and doing.
+Our aim is to fuse technology and creativity with communication, making and sustainability. - High profile partnerships continue to grow, with well-known brands such as Obama Foundation, London Fashion Week, New York Digital Fashion Week, Ralph Lauren, KingsPin, BBC, Amazon, Outernet and LensLife with our students being awarded placements at many of these and others. - Our students have won awards or been nominated for a wide range of awards from Graduate Fashion Week, Show Studio, Architecture Journal's, RIBA President Medals, New Designers, Global Footwear, D&AD New Blood, New Carton, POPAI, Mayor's Entrepreneur, Silver Linings, Royal Television Society, Sony World Photography and many other. - With a digital focus driving our promotional activity, we have invested and development new engagement platforms to showcase the outputs of our students and raise the profile of our brand.
+This has included new content driven website sections including a blog, open day on demand section, dedicated country pages and a parent's hub, as well as a podcast, digital-first prospectus, and new social media channels including TikTok, Wiebo and WeChat.

-Objectives and Strategies (continued)
+Objectives and strategies (continued)